Application Deadline: Monday, February 17, 2014

 David Bayer Memorial Scholarship

 The David Bayer Memorial Scholarship was established to honor David Bayer, a 1992 graduate from the School of Forestry.
-The Scholarship is unendowed and currently is funded by Mr. Bayer's family.
-The scholarship is awarded based on financial need and the student's ability to dedicate oneself to the profession of forestry.
+One scholarship annually is awarded based on financial need and the student's ability to dedicate oneself to the profession of forestry.

 Doris & Kelsey C. Milner Memorial Scholarship

 The fund will provide scholarships to University of Montana students in the College of Forestry and Conservation.
 The recipient will be a junior, senior or graduate student who is dedicated to preserving wilderness and producing healthy national forests, rivers and wildlife.
-The CFC Scholarship Committee will select the amounts and recipients.
 One meaningful award rather than several smaller awards is preferred.